 TK: Millions of gallons.
 That is the thing we forget that there are almost seven billion people around the world and you start to do the numbers and calculate it out that way we can make a huge impact if we all did it.

-MA: Now there’s some things that I thought people would want to explore that they could do in their homes like the greywater systems and the rainwater capture.
+MA: Now there are some things that I thought people would want to explore that they could do in their homes like the greywater systems and the rainwater capture.
 How hard is it to install something like that?

 MA: Why is that?